The next version of macOS - Big Sur - is available to download and install now!

 - If you are ready to install, click on Continue (beware that it can take some time, so finish anything that can't wait before going ahead with the installation).

-- Follow the onscreen instructions to finish installing the software update, which should take around half an hour depending on the spec of your Mac.
+- Follow the onscreen instructions to finish installing the software update, which should take around half an hour to an hour depending on the spec of your Mac.

 However, there are a few things worth checking before you download a new version of the Mac operating system at any time.
 If you run through the below first you are less likely to have problems following the update.

 - Check your Mac is supported.
-(Read: Will my Mac run Mojave).
+(Read: Can my Mac get Big Sur?)

 - Back up your Mac.